How is Zeffy free?

 The IRS enlists several requirements for nonprofit organizations to acquire a 501(6c)(8) tax-exempt status:

-• Have a fraternal purpose, which means its membership is based on a shared interest, goal, or background.
+• An organization must have a fraternal purpose, which means its membership is based on a shared interest, goal, or background.
 The organization must also have a substantial program of fraternal activities that aligns with this common purpose.

-• Operate under a lodge system consisting of a parent organization and subordinate units (lodges or branches).
-These subordinate units must follow the parent organization's bylaws, membership levels, rights, and privileges. some text
+• An organization must operate under a lodge system consisting of a parent organization and subordinate units (lodges or branches).
+These subordinate units must follow the parent organization's bylaws, membership levels, rights, and privileges.
+The parent charters are self-governing subordinate organizations (called lodges or branches).

-• Provide life, sick, or accident insurance and other benefits to members of the society or their dependents.
+• An organization must provide life, sick, or accident insurance and other benefits to members of the society or their dependents.

-• Have clearly defined membership standards, including membership tiers, admission process, and a list of rights and privileges.
+• An organization must have clearly defined membership standards, including membership tiers, admission process, and a list of rights and privileges.

 501(c)(8) vs 501(c)(3): Similarities and Differences